Investment Management Research Workshop

 Past programs Links to prior programs including presentations and papers

-The Investment Management Research Workshop is relevant to the full spectrum of investment analysts including:
+The Investment Management Research Workshop is relevant to the full spectrum of investment management analysts including:

 academics - those who are focused on research in funds management (across all asset classes); wealth management (particularly investment and superannuation); and, banking (particularly financial intermediation and regulation);